All Episodes

 He just wants to win the election.

-He just wants to be the big guy, just wants the ego thrill.
+He just wants to be the big guy.

-He knows he doesn't know anything about foreign policy, and he knows he doesn't know anything about domestic policy.
+And he knows he doesn't know anything about domestic policy.

 And that's what people are saying off of that New York Times story.

-If if if Kasich, if the Trump campaign came to him and said, Look, you accept VP and you run the show.
+Which is kind of strange if Kasich, if the Trump campaign came to him and said, look, you accept VP and you run the show.

-How's it'll John turn that down?
+How's little John turned that down?

 But he did, but he also says that he was never asked.

-It was New York Times magazine, New York Times, New York Times magazine, six of one half dozen or another.
+It was New York Times Magazine, New York Times, New York Times Magazine, six of one half dozen or another.

 And that'll comfort you to know that he's there if Trump wins as vice president.